 The Internal/External drive, network path etc. option is always the default on each side unless a different option is selected from the drop down lists.
-Available options can vary depending whether it will be the Source or Destination (for example, Email messages can only be a Source, whereas CD/DVD Burner can only be a Destination).
+Available options can vary depending whether it will be the Source or Destination (for example, Email messages can only be a Source).
 It should be noted that selecting a non-default option for one side generally means you can only select the basic/default ('drive or network path') option for the other side.
 This is due to internal design aspects.

 In this example where the default settings are used, you need only click the Done button.
 But if you choose non-default settings, an additional Next button may appear, whereby you can optionally specify additional settings (alternatively, you can complete them in the main Profile Setup window later).
 For example, if you choose FTP from the drop down list, and click Next, you will be prompted for your FTP details.
 For technical reasons, if you do click Next (where available), you will not be able to switch Back to the previous wizard screen and will thus - if you change your mind - need to Abort the wizard and restart the process.